adriatp/atra/README.md

 # atra

-A transcriber written in Python that uses Whisper.
+A transcriber written in Python that uses Whisper

 ## Previous configuration